learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

 In the previous example, `break` is used to stop the `switch` statement from continuing to look at case statements once it finds a match.
-If we left out the `break` keywords, the "Grumpy" case would match and "dwarf" would be assigned to `characterType`.
-However, since we didn't break after that assignment, the code would continue to execute and `characterType` would wind up being reset to "minor character."
+If we left out the `break` keywords, the JavaScript engine would first assign `characterType` to "dwarf" when it reached the "Grumpy" case (as desired), but the code would **continue to execute** and `characterType` would wind up being reset to "minor character."
 To keep that from happening, we use `break` to tell the JavaScript engine to stop executing the `switch` statement as soon as it finds a match.
 You will often see switch statements where `break` is used in every case as a way to ensure there is no unexpected behavior from multiple cases executing.

 **Advanced:** Sometimes we _want_ to potentially match multiple cases, and we